Knife crime ‘will not be fixed overnight’ by crackdown on zombie-style blades

 He added: “But the commitment that the Government will make, and I’ll make now, is that if we find in the future (that) there are other things that need to be brought into the scope, then we can do another statutory instrument like the one we’re doing today to ban those, because it’s much faster than using primary legislation.”

-The new ban is an “important part” of the Government’s overall action to tackle knife crime but the problem will not immediately disappear, Mr Philp said.
+The new ban is an “important part” of the Government’s overall approach to tackling knife crime but the problem will not immediately disappear, the minister said.

 More than 19,000 cautions and convictions were handed out for possession of a knife or offensive weapon in the year ending March 2023, according to sentencing statistics from the Ministry of Justice.

-Elba welcomed the new ban as a “step in the right direction” but said there were still some gaps in the legislation.
+Elba welcomed the new ban as a “step in the right direction” but expressed reservations about whether it will work as gaps remain in the legislation.

 “Unfortunately it doesn’t ban all knives, including swords.
 However, the significant step towards zombie knives and machetes is something that I think is really important,” he said.